Penile Fordyce spots

 Do you have Fordyce spots on your penis?

 To discover whether you have Fordyce spots on your penis, carefully examine the shaft and under-foreskin areas and the testicles, checking for small yellow or white spots, granules, pimples or dots on the skin.
 You may also find that the spots are slightly prominent, and that small bumps can be felt.

 As previously explained, there should be no pain or irritation associated with your Fordyce spots unless you have attempted an inappropriate treatment.
 If you have any itching or discomfort from a penile Fordyce spot condition, you should consult your doctor, as the problem may be something completely different.
 If you suspect that you may actually have a sexually transmitted disease, see your doctor as soon as possible.

 It’s essential to remember that self-examination cannot substitute for a professional medical examination.
 If you are unsure over whether you actually have Fordyce spots on your penis or another, more serious condition, you should immediately consult your doctor.

 Fordyce spots on the penis are harmless and there is no pressing medical reason to seek treatment.
 However, the appearance of Fordyce spots on and around the penis can be distressing, worrying or embarrassing to sufferers, and prompt them to try and find a cure.
 Fortunately, there is a product available that can help to reduce the appearance of penile Fordyce spots, greatly improving sufferers’ self-confidence by lessening the visual impact of the Fordyce spots on and around their penis.

-To learn more about the Anti-Sebum therapy for penile Fordyce spots, visit our page on Fordyce spot treatment.
+To learn more about the Anti-Sebum therapy for penile Fordyce spots, please visit our treatment page.
 You will find more information about the product, including how to use it and when you can expect to see improvement in the appearance of your Fordyce spots on your penis.